placeholder

 Rising Doctoral Institute

-The Rising Doctoral Institute (RDI) is a three-day workshop for incoming master’s and doctoral students who identify as underrepresented in engineering and intend to begin graduate school in the fall semester.
+The Rising Doctoral Institute (RDI) is a three-day workshop for incoming master’s and doctoral students and intend to begin graduate school in the fall semester.
 Our goal is to help prepare students to successfully navigate their degree programs and provide a network of support at Penn State.

 Graduate Student Recruiting Events